 We finalise the packing and here we leave for the villages deliveries.
 Nothing prepared me for the things to come…

 Firstly we stop in the city for food distribution to a few street kids.
 We continue to the next destination where it’s a land of huts, earthen streets and dust.
 But also endless poverty… We cross a small road inside the forest and we reach a small village.
 Firstly, my feelings are controversial…From the one hand, I am horrified with the situation but on the other hand, happy that I can help at least for 2 days.

 We reach and enter the first house, where an old man leaves alone.
 His skin colour is dark, dark hair, sad face and he is skinny very skinny.
 His house is just a small room, smells urine and consists of a wooden bed.
-How to describe his expression the moment he see us???
-A huge smile appeared to his face, I haven’t ever seen such a smile, like a butterfly opens her wings, I am impressed by his calmness, politeness and his gratefulness for the food.
+How to describe his expression the moment he sees us???
+A huge smile appeared to his face, I haven’t ever seen such a smile like a butterfly opens her wings, I am impressed by his calmness, politeness and his gratefulness for the food.
 One of the most profound expressions of love gave to us was to bow his head and keep saying “thank you, thank you”, trying to communicate with his little English.

 That was the moment that I snap and outburst.
 I come out of the room and start crying.
 I notice that I am not the only one, we keep in silence for a while and I am wondering why life is so hard for some people, hundreds of thoughts passing through my mind…for my life, peace, death, happiness, poverty…everything in just a few seconds.
-That man on that room, with that big smile hunts me and inspires up to date.
+That man in that room, with that big smile, hunts me and inspires up to date.

 The Key to Life